nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * When editing `[t/BREED]`, the existing breed of the pet will be removed.
 * As there is only one breed for each pet, you may only edit *that* breed.
-* Following from the previous e.g., if you key in `edit 1 t/German Sheppard`, Woofie's "Bulldog" breed will be replaced by "German Sheppard" instead.
+* Following from the previous e.g., if you key in `edit 1 t/German Shepherd`, Woofie's "Bulldog" breed will be replaced by "German Shepherd" instead.
 * You can also remove all the breeds associated to the pet by typing `t/` without specifying any breed after it.
 </div>

 Examples:
-* Continuing from the previous example, `edit 1 o/Pauline Tan t/German Sheppard` will change the owner's name from 'Alice Tan' to 'Pauline Tan' and the breed of Woofie from 'Bulldog' to 'German Sheppard'.
+* Continuing from the previous example, `edit 1 o/Pauline Tan t/German Shepherd` will change the owner's name from 'Alice Tan' to 'Pauline Tan' and the breed of Woofie from 'Bulldog' to 'German Sheppard'.

 ### Mark a pet as present: `present`